microsoft/pxt-arcade/docs/skillmap/mole/mole1.md

 ## {6.
 Check Your Game!}

-Now it's time to try your game!
+Now it's time to take a look!

 - :binoculars: Click the mini **game window** in the bottom corner to open the **bigger game window**!

-You should see a green box with 9 purple holes for the mole to hide in.
+You should see a green background with 9 purple holes for the mole to hide in.

 - :mouse pointer: Don't forget to click **Next** to get back to the instructions.